 Cysteamine (Into the eye)

-Treats cystine crystal buildup in the cornea of patients who have cystinosis.
+Treats cystine crystal buildup in the cornea (front part of the eye) of patients who have cystinosis.

 How to Use This Medicine: